Missionary: Islamic missions

-The spread of Islam towards Central and West Africa had until the early 19th century has been consistent but slow.
+The spread of Islam towards Central and West Africa had until the early 19th century been consistent but slow.
 Previously, the only connection was through Trans-Saharan trade routes.
 The Mali Empire, consisting predominantly of African and Berber tribes, stands as a strong example of the early Islamic conversion of the Sub-Saharan region.
 The gateways prominently expanded to include the aforementioned trade routes through the Eastern shores of the African continent.
 With the European colonization of Africa, missionaries were almost in competition with the European Christian missionaries operating in the colonies.

 There is evidence of Arab Muslim traders entering Indonesia as early as the 8th century.
 Indonesia's early people were animists, Hindus, and Buddhists.
 However it was not until the end of the 13th century that the process of Islamization began to spread throughout the areas local communities and port towns.
 The spread, although at first introduced through Arab Muslim traders, continued to saturate through the Indonesian people as local rulers and royalty began to adopt the religion subsequently leading their subjects to mirror their conversion.

 Recently, Muslim groups have engaged in missionary work in Malawi.
 Much of this is performed by the African Muslim Agency based in Angola.
 The Kuwait-sponsored AMA has translated the Qur'an into Chichewa (Cinyanja), one of the official languages of Malawi, and has engaged in other missionary work in the country.
 All of the major cities in the country have mosques and there are several Islamic schools.